 Even when I gave most of my attention to writers he endorsed, I kept running into problems.
 They made claims about the Bible that even the Bible didn’t seem to make.
 They insisted that there was no room for disagreement on how to read the Bible, yet they often disagreed with one another.
 They claimed that reading the Bible would answer all questions, while I found it raising more questions than answers.

 By the time these problems came to a head, my creationist pastor had moved on.
 Our new pastor, to my relief, saw the early parts of Genesis as origin myths, stories telling us that, for all its shortcomings, this world is exactly where we and God belong.
+[This was actually how C. S. Lewis approached Genesis, which shocks many of his evangelical fans.]
 He also encouraged me to do my own thinking but didn’t expect or even want me to wind up thinking exactly as he did.
 So I returned to my more tolerant upbringing, though with a far greater sense of how complicated things could be.
 And I finished college convinced that my theology would be enhanced and challenged to grow if I didn’t try to second-guess the peer-reviewed work of other fields, including, of course, biology.

 I haven’t changed that much since then.
 I wouldn’t even have been too surprised to learn that I had become an Episcopal priest, as I had already grown to love their liturgy.
 It was a trauma-free transition.

 So … what can we learn from this?